A Physician’s Love for Philosophy Grows Into a Passion for Practicing Medical Oncology to Help Patients

 As an oncologist, Evanthia Galanis, M.D., sees the anguish cancer can bring to families, including her own.
 Her philosophy in her lab and practice is simple — patients need answers quicker.
-Dr. Galanis brings this perspective from her research and clinical experience to her new role as Mayo Clinic’s executive dean for Development, where she’s seen the impact visionary philanthropy can have when joined with Mayo Clinic’s patient-centered values.
+Dr. Galanis brings this perspective from her research and clinical experience to her role as Mayo Clinic’s executive dean of Development, where she’s seen the impact visionary philanthropy can have when joined with Mayo Clinic’s patient-centered values.

 Evanthia Galanis, M.D., grew up in a house brimming with books, which her father would bring home by the dozen.